 African Studies (research) (MA)

-The research master's programme in African Studies at Leiden University is unique in continental Europe for the interdisciplinary range of subjects offered and the variety of perspectives.
+The research master's in African Studies at Leiden University is unique in continental Europe for the interdisciplinary range of subjects offered and the variety of perspectives.

-The research master in African Studies at Leiden University bridges the often artificially drawn boundaries between the humanities and the social sciences.
+The research MA in African Studies at Leiden University bridges the often artificially drawn boundaries between the humanities and the social sciences.
 The programme combines disciplines from the humanities, such as history and literary studies, with disciplines from social sciences, in particular: political science; anthropology; and economics.
 As a result you have the opportunity to develop in-depth knowledge about different aspects of the African continent and its peoples, at the same time you are not bound by boundary constraints of any of the more traditional disciplines focusing on Africa.